-Access and Traffic: The primary vehicular access to this phase is via French Road and Providence Avenue, which connects Aquamarine Avenue to Amethyst Drive and Bluetopaz Drive to Amethyst Drive.
-The full 60-foot road right-of-way for width of Amethyst Drive will be dedicated to the City with the Final Plat.
+Access and Traffic: The primary vehicular access to this phase is via Providence Avenue, which connects Amethyst Drive to Bluetopaz Drive.
+The full 60-foot road right-of-way for width of Amethyst Drive and Bluetopaz Drive will be dedicated to the City with the Final Plat.